Ikiinc/distributed-processing/README.md

 ## Architecture Diagram

-- For `decentalized processing` - `worker-service` instances deployed in decentralized worker nodes.
+- For `decentalized processing` - `worker-service` instances deployed in decentralized worker nodes. all other services deployed in k8s network.
 - For `distributed processing`   - All services are connected in a single or multiple peered networks.

 ![dist_processing](https://github.com/user-attachments/assets/382e4948-173f-4dc2-bc10-ac44726be838)